bldl/emplace-spidermonkey/README.md

 ### ECMAScript®

-JavaScript™ is standardized by ECMAScript® and specified in the [ECMA-262 language specification](https://ecma-international.org/publications-and-standards/standards/ecma-262/), which is maintained by Ecma International through the [TC39 committee](https://tc39.es/).
+JavaScript™ is standardized by ECMAScript® and specified in the <a href="https://ecma-international.org/publications-and-standards/standards/ecma-262/" target="_blank">ECMA-262 language specification</a>, which is maintained by Ecma International through the <a href="https://tc39.es/" target="_blank">TC39 committee</a>.
 ECMAScript® defines the core features of the language, providing a standard that ensures consistency across different JavaScript™ engines.
-Major engines like [V8](https://v8.dev/) (used in Chrome and Node.js), [JavaScriptCore](https://developer.apple.com/documentation/javascriptcore) (Safari), and [SpiderMonkey](https://spidermonkey.dev/) (Firefox) implement these specifications, allowing developers to write code that behaves similarly across different environments.
+Major engines like <a href="https://v8.dev/" target="_blank">V8</a> (used in Chrome and Node.js), <a href="https://developer.apple.com/documentation/javascriptcore" target="_blank">JavaScriptCore</a> (Safari), and <a href="https://spidermonkey.dev/" target="_blank">SpiderMonkey</a> (Firefox) implement these specifications, allowing developers to write code that behaves similarly across different environments.

 SpiderMonkey, the engine developed by Mozilla, powers JavaScript™ execution in Firefox and supports the development of new language features.
 This tutorial focuses on working within SpiderMonkey to implement and test a new JavaScript™ feature proposal, providing insights into both the ECMAScript® standardization process and the inner workings of a JavaScript™ engine.

 ### Introduction

-Welcome to this detailed tutorial on how to implement and understand the [`Map.prototype.upsert proposal`](https://github.com/tc39/proposal-upsert).
+Welcome to this detailed tutorial on how to implement and understand the <a href="https://github.com/tc39/proposal-upsert" target="_blank">`Map.prototype.upsert proposal`</a>.
 This guide is tailored to help both beginners and advanced developers learn how to contribute to (JavaScript™) language development by implementing a new feature in SpiderMonkey, Mozilla's JavaScript™ engine.
-We’ll cover all the necessary steps, from downloading and setting up the development environment to writing the `upsert` function and testing it with the official test suite, [Test262](https://github.com/tc39/test262).
+We’ll cover all the necessary steps, from downloading and setting up the development environment to writing the `upsert` function and testing it with the official test suite, <a href="https://github.com/tc39/test262" target="_blank">Test262</a>.

 We'll start with an introduction to the `Map.prototype.upsert` proposal, highlighting its benefits for developers.
 From there, you'll be guided through setting up the development environment using Mozilla's SpiderMonkey JavaScript™ engine.
 You'll then implement the `upsert` method using both JavaScript™ and C++, ensuring alignment with the ECMAScript® specification.